5 Steps To Creating a Sleep Routine that Actually Works for You

 3. Plan the following day(s)

-It can be really frustrating trying to sleep while you're still thinking about all your to-do's.
+It can be frustrating trying to sleep while you're still thinking about all your to-do's.
 Planning your days in advance can help you get to bed with an unclouded mind and a clear vision of what you need to accomplish the next day.

 What are you and/or your family going to eat?
 What are you going to wear?
 Are there any important things you need to do or appointments/events you need to prepare for or leave extra time for?

-4. Craft a Pre-Bed Routine
+4. Develop a Pre-Bed Routine

 Being able to fall asleep at your scheduled time each night isn’t just about deciding on a good sleeping time and reducing the time you spend napping.
 It can also help to do a few things each night that relax your body and your mind in time for sleep (we all know this is essential for children, but did you know it's great for you too?).

 There’s no one-size-fits-all strategy for creating a pre-bed routine.
-Generally, you should avoid things like alcohol and electronics, which can reduce your sleep quality and make it tougher for you to get the restful night you need.
+Generally, you should avoid things like alcohol and electronics, which can reduce overall your sleep quality and make it tougher for you to get the restful night you need.

 Your pre-bed pattern should be all about relaxation.

-Maybe you could put the children to bed early, make yourself a cup of relaxing lavender tea and have a hot bath or shower before bed.
+Maybe you could put the children to bed early, make yourself a cup of relaxing lavender tea, and have a hot bath or shower before bed.

 During this time, it's also a good idea to disconnect from all devices - try adjusting your device's setting so it turns on the do-not-disturb and/or bedtime modes automatically at the same time each night or if you're really tempted, try placing devices in a different room.